newhuo-tech/newhuo_CSharp/README.md

-# Huobi C# SDK
+# New Huo C# SDK

-This is Huobi C# SDK, This is a lightweight .NET library, you can use import to your C# project and use this SDK to query all market data, trading and manage your account.
+This is New Huo C# SDK, This is a lightweight .NET library, you can use import to your C# project and use this SDK to query all market data, trading and manage your account.

 The SDK supports both synchronous and asynchronous RESTful API invoking, and subscribe the market, account and order update from the websocket connection.